 Fourth rule – Turning the shoulders is a very simple tip, but important.
 If your subject stares at the camera head-on, they look bigger.
 This can be good when shooting a football player, but it is bad when shooting beauty or portraits.
 By having your subject turn, they are showing a slimmer profile of themselves to the camera, and look slimmer.

-Fifth rule – You don’t what to show the white of the eyes.
+Fifth rule – You don’t want to show the white of the eyes.
 Often times when I take photos for pattern tests, I will tell my kids to NOT look at the camera but I do not tell them to “look over there.”
 Instead I give them an object behind me to focus on so you can control their eye line.

 Sixth rule – The last and final rule I will talk about here is a little more complex but just as important.
 You don’t want the nose to break the face.
 What I mean by this is, when you don’t want your subject facing forward; you have them turn to the side.
 Assuming you don’t want a full profile where you only see one side of the face, they will be at a quarter turn with both eyes in frame.
 If you draw an imaginary line down the side of their face, this line is the line that cannot be crossed by their nose.
 If they turn too far and the nose crosses this line, it “breaks” the natural curve of the face.
 It creates the “Pinocchio” effect and extends the length of their nose.
 You can avoid this by having them turn back toward you slightly, until you can see a little bit of space between the end of their nose, and the side of their face.
 You don’t want to break that line or it makes them look like they have disproportionate facial features.